Bolognese sauce (Ragù alla Bolognese) is a famous sauce of Emilia Romagna, made with ground beef and bacon.

-There is an official recipe for Bolognese sauce, filed October 17, 1982 by Italian Academy of Cuisine at the Chamber of Commerce of Bologna city; they suggest using a rather fatty cut of meat called “cartella”, located between the belly and the cow shoulder.
+There is an official recipe for Bolognese sauce: in 1982, the Academia Italiana della Cucina officially registered the recipe with the Bologna Chamber of Commerce.
+They suggest using a rather fatty cut of meat called “cartella”, located between the belly and the cow shoulder.

 Nowadays, in order to decrease the fat content in Bolognese sauce, we usually use more lean meats.
 This way the cooking time is shortened considerably.

 The perfect match with Bolognese sauce are definitely fresh egg noodles, but you can try this special sauce also with spaghetti, penne or rigatoni.

 When serving spaghetti or fresh egg noodles with Bolognese sauce, bring to the table grated parmesan reggiano, so that your guests can sprinkle it over pasta to taste.